Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models: Related Work

 \section{Related Work}

-Here we mainly review deep optimizers due to limited space.
-Current deep optimizers can be grouped into two families: SGD and its accelerated variants, and adaptive gradient algorithms.
+Current DNN optimizers can be grouped into two families: SGD and its accelerated variants, and adaptive gradient algorithms.
 SGD computes stochastic gradient and updates the variable along the gradient direction.
 Later, heavy-ball acceleration~\cite{polyak1964some} movingly averages stochastic gradient in SGD for faster convergence.
-Nesterov acceleration~\cite{nesterov2003introductory} runs a step along the moving gradient average and then computes gradient at the new point to look ahead for correction.
-Typically, Nesterov acceleration converges faster both empirically and theoretically at least on convex problems, and also has superior generalization on DNNs~\cite{foret2020sharpness,kwon2021asam}.
+Nesterov acceleration~\cite{nesterov2003introductory} runs a step along the moving gradient average and then computes the gradient at the new point to look ahead for correction.
+Typically, Nesterov acceleration converges faster both empirically and theoretically at least on convex problems, and also has superior generalization results on DNNs~\cite{foret2020sharpness,kwon2021asam}.